What's Included in Enrollment?

 Our outdoor classroom space is located next to the Visitors' Center, with access to a bathroom.
 All children in Forest School must be potty-trained and bathroom independent.
 We suggest practicing toileting independently at home to increase confidence.

-Children in Forest School are not divided by age.
-Mixed age-level groups allow older children to model skills for younger children.
-Children must be a minimum of 3.5 to enroll, with children who would be old enough to attend a traditional kindergarten at the high end of the age range.
+Forest School is a drop-off program, and children in Forest School spend time in mixed-age level groups.
+This allows older children to model skills for younger children, and to give younger children a chance to learn from their older peers.
+Children must be a minimum of 3.5 to enroll, with children who would be old enough to attend a traditional kindergarten or first grade at the high end of the age range.

 It’s not just a stick!
 It’s a fishing pole, a magic wand, a sword, a shovel, a conductor’s baton… With all the possibilities for play, sticks are an important part of outdoor education.
 Children are taught that sticks must be carried with one end in their hand and the other end pointing down.
 If a stick is larger or used for swinging, children are directed to find a safe space away from other people.
 Fantasy play, including sword fighting, is seen as developmentally appropriate as long as the play does not involve physical contact.
 If play escalates to an unsafe physical or emotional state, staff will redirect the child’s play.